The First Two Off The Derech Children Discussed In The Torah

 If you are a parent of such a child, 1) beware of the message you give your children at home.
 Your speech will directly impact them 2) if there is one thing you can change in your child, help them learn to stop blaming the world for their problems and suffering and to take responsibly for their actions.

-The Yetzer horah represents blaming and using our feelings to make decisions.
+Teach them that the Yetzer horah represents blaming and using our feelings to make decisions.
 Yetzer tov represents responsibility using the head and thought process to make decisions.